pr3d4t0r/SSScoring/README.md

 SSScoring also includes Jupyter notebooks for dataset exploratory analysis and for code troubleshooting.
 Unit test coverage is greater than 92%, limited only by Jupyter-specific components that can't be tested in a standalone environment.

+### What is a data lake?

+A **data lake** is a files repository that stores data in its raw, unprocessed form.
+A speed skydiving data lake often has two or more of these types of
+files:

+- FlySight versions 1 or 2 files
+- SkyTrax files
+- Video files (MP4 or MOV of whatever)
+- PDFs of meet bulletins and related event information
+- Miscellaneous other junk

+SSScoring identifies FlySight and SkyTrax files regardless of what other file types are available in the data lake.
+SSScoring also classifies speed files from other types of tracks (e.g. wingsuit) based on the performance profile and scoring windows.
+Tell the SSScoring tools where to get all the track files, even if they are several levels deep in the directory structure, and SSScoring will find, validate, and score only the speed skydiving files regardless of what else is available in the data lake.
+The only limitation is available memory.
+SSScoring has been tested with as many as 467 speed files during a single run, representing all the training files for a competitive skydiver over 10 months.

 ### Additional tools